 Office 365 is a cloud-based service provided by Microsoft.
-To see what features are available in UW-Madison's implementation, check here: Office 365 - What features are included in Office 365?
+To see what features are available in UW-Madison's implementation, check here: Microsoft 365 - What features are included in Microsoft 365?

 The location in the Office 365 system where your email, calendar, task list, and address book are stored.
 Each Office 365 account has one primary address, but can have many alternate addresses.

 Located at 365transition.wisc.edu, the Office 365 Transition Website is the first stop for those who are interested to know more about the transition.
 It provides general info on everything from the project history and the business case to the Office 365 Team roster and announcements to campus.